- December 17, 2018

 When choosing between flight training program people are always been confused.
 Basically, there are two types of flight training program one is Part 61 and another is Part 141.
 Part 61 and Part 141 training program means an approved school which has the authority to train pilots under some federal regulations.
 There is a little bit difference between these two flight training programs which you have to know while choosing between part 61 and part 141.

-Part 61 flight training program is mostly offered by the small flight schools.
-The instructor can modify their program to meet the students needs and requirements.
-Due to more flexible training environment, Instructor can use any kind of training materials which they want to use during training and also give training to students in their own way.
+Part 61 flight training program is mostly offered by small flight schools.
+The instructor can modify the program to meet the students needs and requirements.
+Due to the more flexible training environment, Instructor can use any kind of training materials which they want to use during training and also give training to students in their own way.
 It may require more training hours because it is less structured.

 Part 141 flight training program offered by mostly larger flight schools and institutions.
 It has a more structured training environment and it is also best for those students who want to make their career in aviation.
 Training is provided only by those instructors who are associated with the FAA-approved flight school.

-For flight training, A more structured and details lesson plans curriculum is required which has to be approved from FAA to train the students.
-Flight training schools come under FAA regularly monitors by the FAA to manage the too many failures and poor performances.
+For flight training, A more structured and details lesson plans curriculum is required which has to be approved from the FAA to train the students.
+Flight training schools come under FAA regularly monitors by the FAA to manage too many failures and poor performances.

-Students require less flight training hours to complete the training or get the private pilot certificate.
+Students require less flight training hours to complete the training or get a private pilot certificate.
 Such as 40 hours of flight time will be required for the Private pilot certification under 61 regulations and 35 hours of flight time will be required under the 141 regulations.

 I think now you can decide yourself what kind of flight training program you have to choose to get the private pilot certification.
 As per your requirement and schedule, you can pick any one of the flight training programs which is more flexible and fits for you.

 Step 5: Medical Certificate and Student Pilot Certificate: Beginning Point to your sky limit